shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Hasty: 2 MP.
 Cast this spell as an action, if the spell’s cast time is 1 minute.
 -   Capital: 1 MP.
 Increase your Mana Spend Limit by 3 for this spell cast.
 -   Animating: 1 MP.
 Cast this spell without requiring it to be sustained.
 -   Focused: 1 MP.
-Add your spellcasting ability modifier to the spellcasting ability modifier used by this spell cast.
+Add your prime modifier to the prime modifier used by this spell cast.
 -   Reaching: 1 MP.
 Increase this spell’s cast range by your Cast Range.
 -   Remote: 1 MP.
 Increase this spell’s tether range by your Tether Range.
 -   Lasting: 1 MP.
 Increase this spell’s spell duration by your Spell Duration.